-A microbullet traveling at supersonic speed is captured in this composite of three timed images as it makes its way toward a suspended sheet of multilayer graphene.
+A micro bullet traveling at supersonic speed is captured in this composite of three timed images, as it makes its way toward a suspended sheet of multilayer graphene.
 Experiments carried out at Rice University show graphene is 10 times better than steel at absorbing the energy of a penetrating projectile.
-The bubble at left is a polymer film expanding away from the gold substrate that transfers energy from a laser to the microbullet.
-Click image for a larger version.
-Courtesy of the Thomas Research Group
+The bubble at left is a polymer film expanding away from the gold substrate that transfers energy from a laser to the micro bullet.
+Image Credits: Thomas Research Group

-It's hard to imagine the number of lives that have been saved thanks to bulletproof materials.
-Soldiers, police and others who put themselves in harm's way can depend on Kevlar and other fabrics to spread the impact of projectiles and allow them to perform their jobs in relative safety.
-Now, scientists from Rice University have used microbullets to analyse graphene’s strength in these applications.
+Soldiers, police, and others who put themselves in harm's way depend on Kevlar and other fabrics to spread the impact of projectiles and allow them to perform their jobs in relative safety, but bulletproof materials still need to be continually tested and improved.
+Researchers from Rice University have used micro bullets to analyze graphene strength and feasibility in these applications.

 Video Courtesy of Rice University YouTube Channel

-Research has often focused on graphene’s electronic properties and tensile strength, but these new finding show graphene’s ability to be stiff, strong and elastic all at once.
-These characteristics could offer applications in body armour and aerospace shielding.
+Research has often focused on graphene’s electronic properties and tensile strength, but this new finding shows graphene’s ability to be stiff, strong, and elastic simultaneously.
+These characteristics could offer applications in body armor and aerospace shielding.

-A team of researchers from the University of Wollogong, have recently developed a new graphene composite material which is stronger than spider silk and Kevlar.
+A team of researchers from the University of Wollogong have succeeded in developing a new graphene composite material which is stronger than spider silk and Kevlar.

-Finding the right ratio of graphene to carbon nanotubes is a key factor in the development of the bullet proof composites.
-The new graphene composite can easily be made using a wet-spinning method, producing fibres which have potential applications in bullet proof armour and reinforcement materials.
+Finding the optimal ratio of graphene to carbon nanotubes is a key factor in the development of bullet proof composites.
+The new graphene composite can be fabricated easily using a wet-spinning method, producing fibers with potential applications in bullet proof armor and reinforcement materials.

-The resulting carbon nanotubes are light, flexible, strong and thermally stable.
-In a bullet proof vest, millions of these nanotubes come together to form carbon nanofibres, which are woven together to create and light weight material.
-The resulting carbon nanofibers are very good at absorbing energy making them ideal for bullet proof armour.
+The resulting carbon nanotubes are light, flexible, strong, and thermally-stable.
+In a bullet proof vest, millions of these nanotubes come together to form carbon nanofibers which are woven together to create lightweight material.
+The resulting carbon nanofibers are extremely efficient at absorbing energy, making them ideal for bullet proof armor.

-There are lots of potential applications for bullet proof nano materials, but they still face many challenges.
+There are many potential applications for bullet proof nanomaterials, but they still face challenges.

-The primary problem with graphene nanotechnology thus far has been creating adequate tests of the materials that are useful prior to field testing.
-Current tests provide little reliable evidence of the material's real strength in the uses against high-speed projectiles.
+The primary concern with graphene nanotechnology thus far has been creating adequate tests of the materials prior to field testing.
+Current tests provide little reliable evidence of the material's strength when used to defend against high-speed projectiles.